 The Partnership for the Delaware Estuary leads science-based and collaborative efforts to improve the Delaware River and Bay, which span Pennsylvania, Delaware, and New Jersey.
 As part of its efforts to connect people, science, and nature, PDE works to restore the estuary’s oyster reef ecosystems.

 Historically, Delaware Bay was home to one of America’s most productive oyster fisheries.
 The oyster population in the bay has been in decline since the 1930s, due in part to oyster diseases and overharvesting.
 To help support the remaining wild population, PDE collects and recycles oyster shell for use in restoration projects throughout Delaware Bay.
 This shell provides habitat that oyster larvae can attach to, creating new, expanding reefs.
-In 2016, PDE launched a shell-recycling program in Delaware, and have since recycled over 5,000 bushels of shell.
-They are expanding this program into Pennsylvania in the near future.
+In 2016, PDE launched a shell-recycling program in Delaware, and have since recycled over 7,000 bushels of shell.
+They are expanding this program into Pennsylvania later this year.

 Coastal Collaborative Sciences